From Escapism to Realism: Manifesting Universes with Mathematical Objects

 With progressing information technology, humans increasingly escape into shared fictions that, unlike physical reality, depend on belief to exist.
-Idealized mathematical objects, if achieved through cryptographic techniques, offer an alternative due to their objective independent existence.
+Instantiated mathematical objects, if achieved through cryptographic techniques, offer an alternative due to their objective independent existence.
 These objects would autonomously-operate, maintain their own secrets, and grow unbounded in complexity.
 They may transform shared fictions into objectively real universes that are enriching for humans to inhabit rather than escapist.

 I. Escapist Fictions